 If XML nodes are missing or extra nodes are present in the Source File but exist in the Template, the file will still be processed.
 Only the nodes that are mapped are considered required in the source file.

 After setting up the folders the typical step is to click the Preview Button.
 For Folder Data Sources, this will only display the column headings that are available to map by looking at the Template File.
-If there is data in the template file, it will display that data but if there is no data, the preview window will be blank.
+If there is data in the template file, it will display that data.
+If there is no data, the preview window will be blank.
 Preview does not look to the Source folder and read the files in the folder.

 If you do want to see the source data.
 Go to the destination mapping.

 Click on the Preview Button.
-This will show the data in the source file(s) grouped by the Key Fields that were set in the Map Source section.
+This shows data in the source file(s) grouped by the Key Fields that were set in the Map Source section.

 When scheduling maps where the file are not placed on a local drive where the SmartConnect Windows Service is running, UNC paths must be used.

 To set the UNC Path for the template file, click on the Template File lookup.
-Browse to the server and select the file or enter the UNC Path in the File Name field and click Open.
+Browse the server, select the file or enter the UNC Path in the File Name field, and click Open.

 Click the Lookup button to the right of each folder to open the folder lookup window.